galacticcouncil/hydration-docs/docs/identity.md

 https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-01.snakenet.hydradx.io#/accounts

-On the accounts page, locate the account holding your bonded HDX tokens (if you are validator - your controller account).
-After that, click on the three dots to the right of the account and select *Set on-chain identity*.
+On the accounts page, locate the account holding your bonded HDX tokens.
+After that, click on the three dots next to the account (on the right side) and select *Set on-chain identity*.

 <img alt="authorize" src={useBaseUrl('/identity/set-identity-1.jpg')} />